Become a Professional Hair Styling Instructor: Requirements and Info

 Do I Want to Be a Hair Styling Instructor?

 According to the BLS, every state requires cosmetologists and instructors to be formally licensed for employment.
-Each state has different requirements for training and licensure, and individuals can make sure that training programs are approved by their state board before enrolling.
-After completing the training program, students need to pass a state licensing exam as the final requirement.
+Each state has different requirements for training and licensure, but most include completing a training program and passing a state licensing exam.
 The table below includes general requirements for hair styling or cosmetology instructors:

 |Degree Level||No degree required, but formal training is required*|

 |Licensure||All states require licensing*|